abarriebee/Data-Visualization/README.md

 # The Art of Visualization

-Covering the imprtance of organizing data for visualization on Excel and Tableau
+Covering the imprtance of story telling with data visualization in Excel and Tableau

 ## Table of content
 * [Effective Data and Visualization](#Effective)